qcoliveros/TinyBots/README.md

 cd TinyBots
 ```
 4. Setup the configuration file.
+    1. Create the application.conf file by copying from application.conf.example.
+    2. Update the content of application.conf file.
+        - Refer to *[Setup Telegram Bot](#setup-the-telegram-bot)* for the information needed to provide under *Telegram* section.
+        - The authentication method is set to OAuth2 by default.
+Refer to *[Setup OAuth2 Authentication for Gmail account](#setup-oauth2-authentication-for-gmail-account)* for the information needed to provide under *Mail* - *OAuth2* section.
+However, the authentication method can be changed to app password by setting "AuthenticationMethod" to "AppPassword".
+Refer to *[Setup App Password in Gmail account](#setup-app-password-in-gmail-account)* for the information needed to provide under *Mail* - *AppPassword* section.

 ```
 cp application.conf.example application.conf
 ```
-* Refer to *[Setup Telegram Bot](#setup-the-telegram-bot)* for the information needed to provide under *Telegram* section.
-* The authentication method is set to OAuth2 by default.
-Refer to *[Setup OAuth2 Authentication for Gmail account](#setup-oauth2-authentication-for-gmail-account)* for the information needed to provide under *Mail* - *OAuth2* section.
-However, the authentication method can be changed to app password by setting "AuthenticationMethod" to "AppPassword".
-Refer to *[Setup App Password in Gmail account](#setup-app-password-in-gmail-account)* for the information needed to provide under *Mail* - *AppPassword* section.

 ## Execute the Forwarder
 1. To run the Gmail to Telegram forwarder:

 ```
 python3 MailToTelegramForwarder.py -c application.conf
 ```
 2. To run the Telegram to Gmail forwarder:

 ```